savonrb/savon/index.md

 </env:Envelope>
 {% endhighlight %}

-So if you pass two arguments to the `#request` method, the first (a Symbol) will be used for the namespace and the second (a Symbol or String) will be the SOAP action to call:
+If you pass two arguments to the `#request` method, the first (a Symbol) will be used for the namespace and the second (a Symbol or String) will be the SOAP action to call:

 {% highlight ruby %}
 response = client.request :wsdl, :get_all_users